educationZEN/eduZOO/README.md

 The fastest way to create new eduZOOs is using Vagrant.

-- download and install Vagrant from vagrant.com/downloads.html
+- download and install Vagrant from vagrantup.com/downloads.html

+- make sure, VirtualBox is installed

 - clone the eduZoo repository